Hiring process: Civil Service jobs

-The Office of Human Resources does all of the recruitment and hiring for Civil Service vacancies.
-Completion of the Application for Civil Service Employment is the first step toward consideration for employment.
-Our application form has been carefully designed to gather information we believe is necessary to determine whether or not an applicant appears to be a viable candidate for employment opportunities at SIU School of Medicine.
-Accordingly, we will be unable to process any application for which the instructions have not been followed.
+Completion of the "Application for Civil Service Employment" is the first step toward consideration for employment.
+SIU Medicine has carefully designed the application to gather information we believe is necessary to determine whether or not an applicant appears to be a viable candidate for employment opportunities at SIU School of Medicine.

 All positions at SIU School of Medicine require a criminal background investigation as a condition of employment.